Lawrence Wong: Personal life

-Wong previously married at the age of 28, but divorced his first wife after three years because of "incompatibility".
+Wong previously married at the age of 28, but divorced his first wife after three years due to "incompatibility".
 His second wife is Loo Tze Lui, a former banker currently working in wealth management and who served on the board of directors of YMCA Singapore.
-He has no children and is a Methodist Christian.
+He has no children and is a Methodist.
 His elder brother is an aerospace engineer at DSO National Laboratories.
 His hobbies include playing the guitar and riding motorcycles.